 TORAH PORTION: TZAV

-TALK TO YOUR KIDS about the difficulty and importance of developing a healthy humility.
+TALK TO YOUR KIDS about the value of being life-long learners.

 CONNECT TO THEIR LIVES:

 - Did you know that the brilliance and wisdom of the Torah’s values/ethics are available to everyone, disbeliever or believer?

 - Did you know that our Torah is a great collection of wisdom that has positively affected other religions and even the founding fathers of America?